The Consequences of Removing a Protected Tree and How to Avoid them

 What happens if I carry out work on a tree that is protected without permission?

-If you work on a protected tree without the proper permissions, you could face significant fines, and possibly even jail time.
+If you carry out work on a protected tree without the proper permissions, you could face massive fines or even prison.

-It is unlawful to take down a protected tree without obtaining the required permissions.
-If you want the tree to be removed then you must request permission and submit the evidence needed to prove your case.
+It is illegal to remove a protected tree without obtaining the required permissions.
+If you want the tree to be removed then you must apply for permission and provide proof to back your claim.

 Conclusion

-In the end, determining if trees are protected is a crucial step to ensure that tree work is legally completed.
-By understanding the different types of protection and how to identify them to ensure you’re following the law and safeguarding the trees that you are responsible for.
-If you are unsure about the protection status of a tree, we recommend seeking advice from an experienced tree expert, such as Wollongong Tree Removal.
-Our arborists are experienced and can advise you regarding the status of protection of your trees and guide you through the steps to ensure you are complying with the law.
-With our knowledge and dedication to provide high-quality tree services we will help you preserve the beauty and worth that your trees have.
-Contact us now by calling 02 4203 3595 to schedule a appointment, and let us help you keep your trees protected and healthy.
+In the end, determining if a tree is protected is a crucial step in ensuring that any tree work carried out legally.
+If you know the various types of protection and the best way to determine if they are protected to ensure you are acting within the law and protecting the trees in your care.
+If you’re not sure about the status of protection for a tree, we recommend seeking advice from an experienced tree expert like Wollongong Tree Removal.
+Our experienced arborists will be able to advise you on the protection status of your trees and walk you through the necessary steps to make sure you’re following the legal guidelines.
+With our expertise and commitment to provide high-quality tree services, we can help you maintain the beauty and value that your trees have.
+Call us now at 02 4203 3595 to schedule a consultation and let us assist you to keep your trees safe and healthy.